ql4b/vue-googleapis/README.md

 ```

-The options passed to `Vue.use` are used to initialise the client, check the [documentation](https://github.com/google/google-api-javascript-client/blob/master/docs/reference.md#----gapiclientinitargs--) for details
+The options passed to `Vue.use` are used to initialise the client, check the [documentation](https://github.com/google/google-api-javascript-client/blob/master/docs/reference.md#----gapiclientinitargs--) for details, depending on what you are trying to do you may not need an `apiKey` parameter or if you only want to to use the library to authenticated the user you don't need `discoveryDocs`  and your `scope` may be something like `profile email` only.

+Please check the [EXAMPLES REPOS](https://github.com/ql4b/vue-googleapis-examples) where there are a couple of example on how manage user authentication

 ## Usage